Welcome to Reserva Natural Punta Patiño

-On the southern shore of the Golfo de San Miguel, this 26,315-hectare (65,025-acre) wildlife preserve is owned by private conservation group ANCON.
-It contains species-rich primary and secondary forest, and is one of the best places in Panama to spot harpy eagles.
-Even if the big bird doesn't show, there's a good chance of seeing everything from three-toed sloths to capybaras, the world's largest rodent.
+On the southern shore of the Golfo de San Miguel, 25km from La Palma, is this private 263-sq-km wildlife reserve owned by ANCON and managed by the organization’s for-profit arm, Ancon Expeditions.
+It contains species-rich primary and secondary forest and is one of the best places in the country to spot a harpy eagle, Panama's national bird.
+Even if the big bird proves elusive, there's a good chance of seeing everything from three-toed sloths and capybaras, the world's largest rodents, to pumas.

 The only way to reach the reserve is by boat or plane.
 Landing on the tiny strip of ocean-side grass that’s called a runway in these parts is definitely part of the experience.